 If you've installed Python 3, but are not getting the result you expect, you may have installed Python 3 alongside an existing Python 2 installation.
 In this case, please use

 pip is a package installer that comes automatically with Python 3+.
 This is also what we will be using to install Meltano.
 Here are some commands related to

 pip that may be of interest:

-# Check for current version of pip pip --version # Update pip pip install --upgrade pip
+# Check for current version of pip using pip3 # to ensure that it is using the Python3 pip pip3 --version # Update pip pip3 install --upgrade pip